jrin771/Everything-LLMs-And-Robotics/README.md

 Heavily Inspired by [Awesome-LLM-Robotics](https://github.com/GT-RIPL/Awesome-LLM-Robotics)

 # Logistics
-If you want to change this repository [click here](PR-Guide.md)
+If you want to make a change this repository [click here](PR-Guide.md)

-If you want to learn how a pull request works [click here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)

 If you want to learn why we do the things that we do (and how you can incorporate them in your own work) click here (add this later)